jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Deploy-Applications/Deploy-PV.md

 # Deploy Persistent Storage

-JD Cloud Kubernetes Service integrates JD Cloud Cloud Disk Service, and you can use JD Cloud Cloud Disk Service as persistent storage in the cluster.
+JD Cloud Kubernetes Service integrates JD Cloud cloud disk, and you can use JD Cloud cloud disk service as persistent storage in the cluster.

 I. Use JD Cloud disk to define static storage.